1920 Rock Island Independents season

-The 1920 Rock Island Independents season was the American football franchise's thirteenth season and inaugural season in the American Professional Football Association (APFA).
+The 1920 Rock Island Independents season was the Rock Island Independents's thirteenth season and inaugural season in the American Professional Football Association (APFA).
 The Independents hosted first ever APFA/National Football League contest on September 26, 1920.
 After the AFPA had been formed on September 17, 1920, Douglas Park was the venue as the Independents hosted the St. Paul Ideals, winning 48-0 in the new league's first contest.

 The Independents entered the season coming off a nine-win, one-loss, one-tie (9–1–1) record in 1919 as an independent team, which the team proclaimed to be the "Champions of the USA".
 After the 1919 season, several representatives from the Ohio League, another American football league, wanted to form a new professional league; thus, the APFA was created.

 A majority of the team stayed from the 1919 team, including the coaching staff, but Keith Dooley was added to the roster.
 The Independents opened the season with a win against the St. Paul Ideals, a non-APFA team.
 This was the first game in the history of the APFA.
 The team played all but one game at their home field, Douglas Park, and ended the season with a 6–2–2 record, which placed the team tied-for-fourth in the league standings.

 The sportswriter Bruce Copeland compiled the All-Pro list for the 1920 season.
 Fred Denfield, Dewey Lyle, and Ed Novak made the first-team; Obe Wenig and Ed Shaw made the second-team; and Walt Buland and Freeman Fitzgerald made the third-team.
 Of all the players on the roster, only Ed Healey has been enshrined in the Pro Football Hall of Fame.

 Background

-The Rock Island Independents finished 9–1–1 in their 1919 season, claiming the National Championship.
-For the 1920 season, the Independents added multiple players to its roster: Keith Dooley, who previously played from 1912–1916; Fred Denfield, Mark Devlin, and Harry Gunderson, who previously played in 1917; Ed Healey, Polly Koch, George Magerkurth, Ed Shaw, Ben Synhorst, Harry Webber, Obe Wenig, and Arnie Wyman.
-The team lost Wes Bradshaw, Leland Dempsey, Al Jorgenson, Loyal Robb, Fats Smith, Red Swanson, and co-coach John Roche.